Valentine’s Day Tea Party Ideas

 Pink and Green Table Cloth

-I inherited the china 22 years ago and have never used it.
+I inherited her china 26 years ago but rarely used it.

 Tea Tray and Table Setting